Affiliated Laboratories

 Research in the Exercise Metabolism and Inflammation Laboratory (EMIL) is focused on: 1) Understanding the mechanisms contributing to chronic low-grade inflammation; and 2) Determining how different exercise and nutritional strategies impact metabolic control and inflammatory status in individuals with, and at risk for, type 2 diabetes.
 We utilize a translational approach, where in vivo studies in humans with type 2 diabetes guide cell culture experiments designed to understand molecular mechanisms, and vice versa.

 In our human exercise physiology laboratory located in the Arts Building we have a metabolic cart, treadmill, cycle ergometers, elliptical trainer, resistance training equipment, and a medical procedures area which enable us to conduct studies ranging from acute exercise manipulations to clinical exercise trials with metabolic measurements.
-In our cellular and molecular laboratory located in the adjacent Arts and Science Building, we have a full cell culture suite, Miltenyi MACSQuant(R) flow cytometer, MagPIX(R) multiplex reader, real-time PCR machine, multi-function plate reader, and western blot equipment.
-Key experimental techniques utilized include continuous glucose monitoring, peripheral blood mononuclear cell (PBMC) isolation/culture, and multi-colour flow cytometry.
+In our cellular and molecular laboratory located in the Reichwald Health Sciences Centre, we have a full cell culture suite, Miltenyi MACSQuant(R) and Beckman Cytoflex S flow cytometers, MSD Quickplex multiplex reader, real-time PCR machine, multi-function plate reader, Oroboros O2K high-resolution respiratometer, and western blot equipment.
+Key experimental techniques utilized include continuous glucose monitoring, metabolic exercise testing, peripheral blood mononuclear cell (PBMC) isolation/culture, and multi-colour flow cytometry.

 emil